uma-pi1/kge/README.md

 ## Adding a new model or embedder

+Before adding a model or embedder, you need to decide if you want to add them in a separate package or within LibKGE itself.
+Which of those two options is more suited depends on your use case.
+Implementing it within LibKGE makes sense if you are implementing a model that you think could/should be added to this repository.
+It also makes more sense if you don't plan on publishing what you create at all, for example if you just want to play around with the code.
+A separate package might be more appropriate if you want to develop one or more models/embedders, that for whatever reason should not be part of this repository, but that you still want to publish.

 To add a new model to LibKGE, extend the [KgeModel](https://github.com/uma-pi1/kge/blob/1c69d8a6579d10e9d9c483994941db97e04f99b3/kge/model/kge_model.py#L243) class.
 A model is made up of a